Dodgemaster1/CopyTelegramChannel/README.md

 ## **Usage**

-Code tested with python 3.10
+Code tested with python 3.10 (should work with 3.7+)

 1. Clone repository